Tomiwa-Ot/moukthar/README.md

 ### TODO
 - Implement modals for issuing commands
-- Fix logging capability on dashboard
+- Auto scroll logs on dashboard
+- Pagination for victim properties